If you own a property abroad, or are living abroad and letting out your property at home, you won't escape a tax bill.

 Always get advice from a local tax expert when you buy abroad.
 You may be liable for foreign taxes such as purchase tax and income tax on rents.

 Many countries also have laws dictating who inherits the property if you die.
 You may remain liable for UK inheritance tax on the property.

 Find out more: Inheritance tax explained - this guide explains what inheritance tax and when you have to pay it.

 Tax on a rental property when you live abroad

 If you choose to let out your UK home while you live abroad, you pay income tax on the rent in the normal way, but there are special rules about how you pay the tax.

 Your letting agent or tenant must deduct tax from your rental profits at the basic-rate (currently 20%) each quarter and pay it to HMRC (although, tenants who pay rent that's less than £100 a week don’t have to do this unless HMRC asks them to).

-You can then set off the tax paid against your tax bill when you complete your tax return.
+You can then offset the tax paid against your tax bill when you complete your tax return.